Terry Hart: Private sector

+After leaving NASA, he was the director of engineering and operations for AT&T's satellite network.

+Lehigh University

+Hart is currently a member of the engineering faculty at Lehigh University in Bethlehem, Pennsylvania.

 Organizations

 He is a member of the Institute of Electrical and Electronics Engineers, Tau Beta Pi, Sigma Xi, and Delta Upsilon.

 Awards and citations

 Hart received the following awards and honors: